ccbogel/QualCoder/README.md

 Note 1_ This script installs the dependencies using dnf and the ebook libraries with a work-around, specified at https://github.com/ccbogel/QualCoder/issues/72#issuecomment-695962784.

-Note 2: Fedora uses Wayland with does not work well with the Qt graphical interface (for now).
+Note 2: Fedora uses Wayland which does not work well with the Qt graphical interface (for now).
 I suggest you also install Xwayland.

 ### MacOS

 The instructions work on Mac Monterey.
-It is recommended to use a virtual environment, see: https://sourabhbajaj.com/mac-setup/Python/virtualenv.html The below instructions can be used inside a virtual environment folder instead of placing in Applications.
+It is recommended to use a virtual environment, see: https://sourabhbajaj.com/mac-setup/Python/virtualenv.html The below instructions can be used inside a virtual environment folder instead of placed in Applications.

 You will need to install developer tools for macOS.
 [See https://www.cnet.com/tech/computing/install-command-line-developer-tools-in-os-x/](https://www.cnet.com/tech/computing/install-command-line-developer-tools-in-os-x/)